groovytron/angular-routing-examples/slides/basics/slides.md

 - URLs that end-users can understand
 - the state is in the route
   - no need to use state most of the time
+  - all your app's pages are shareable through URLs
+    - helps for testing, bug reporting and reproducibility, etc.

 ---